-The ultimate outcome of the Maintains programme is to enable our six focus countries to more effectively manage their risk, ensuring their social and humanitarian response are able to act more quickly, more reliably, and at lower cost, during and after a shock or disaster.
+The ultimate outcome of the Maintains programme is to enable our six focus countries to more effectively manage their risk, ensuring their social services and humanitarian response are able to act more quickly, more reliably, and at lower cost, during and after a shock or disaster.

 Maintains aims to find out why and how social services may fail in times of shock or disaster, and how they could be prevented from doing so and improve the level of on-the-ground humanitarian response.